liferay/liferay-docs/develop/tutorials/articles/11-apis/06-json-web-services.markdown

 ### Inner Parameters [](id=inner-parameters)

-When you pass in an object paramter, you'll often need to populate its inner parameters (i.e., fields).
+When you pass in an object parameter, you'll often need to populate its inner parameters (i.e., fields).
 Consider a default parameter `serviceContext` of type `ServiceContext` (see the *Service Context* section in this chapter to find out more about this type).
 To make an appropriate call to JSONWS, you might need to